PriceLab/ShannonMets/README.md

 Classification_Analysis.ipynb - code used to classify individuals in the bottom quartile of Shannon diversity using 11 plasma metabolites or a panel of clinical labs.

 OLS_Regression.ipynb - code used to generate Ordinary Least Square Regression models between each metabolite and Shannon.
-The code depends on a list of the 40 mets identified, which is generated in using the "Metabolomics_Shannon" code.
-Same code can be used to generate OLS models with chemistries and proteomics.
+The code depends on a list of the 40 mets identified, which is generated using the "Metabolomics_Shannon" code.
+Same code can be used to generate OLS models for chemistries and proteomics.